qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 #.
 Open the :guilabel:`Properties` dialog for the
    :guilabel:`rainfall100` raster
 #.
-Switch to the :guilabel:`Symbology` tab
+Switch to the :guilabel:`Symbology` tab.
-   You'll notice that this dialog is very different from the version used for vector layers
+   You'll notice that this dialog is very different from the version used for vector layers.
 #.
 Ensure that the button :guilabel:`Use standard deviation` is
    selected
 #.
 Change the value in the associated box to ``2.00`` (it should be